 So you’ve just enjoyed some sour cream with your nachos, and you’ve been extra careful not to double-dip or put any dirty utensils in there.

-But you know you won’t use up this entire tub within 2 weeks, so you’re wondering:
+But you know you won’t use up this entire tub within two weeks, so you’re wondering:

 Can you freeze sour cream?
 Will freezing spoil sour cream?

 You’ve come to the right place.
 In this article, we’ll break down if you should freeze sour cream, how to freeze sour cream, and other storage methods you should consider.

 Here’s the lowdown: Only use thawed sour cream in cooking or baking recipes, as the texture of sour cream changes after thawing.
 However, in recipes, you won’t notice anything unusual, and freezing will keep your sour cream good for up to six months!

 If you haven’t opened your tub of sour cream yet, your job is easy!
 Simply freeze the whole unopened original package.